nsklaus/amiwb/README.md

 - menubar:
-    all entries implemented. with global shortcut system (not user configurable, shortcuts hardcoded in for now). menus are not dynamic yet, there's only system menus. app menus substitutions later.
+    all entries implemented. with global shortcut system (not user configurable, shortcuts hardcoded in for now).
-    additional custom menus parsed from file, toolsdaemon style. show date and time.
+    app menus substitutions works (for amiwb apps). additional custom menus parsed from file, toolsdaemon style. show date and time.

 - window decorations:
     sliders, arrows, close, resize, iconify, lower and maximize buttons work.

-- it handle fullscreen for apps, and X resolutions changes and resizes accordingly

 - iconifying windows:
     "workbench" windows use a fixed "filer.info" icon for now, and clients use